-Gas pumps should only be installed when absolutely necessary with due regard to the brand requirements and specifications.

-Not all bars in the same outlet may need a gas pump,
+- Gas pumps should only be installed when absolutely necessary with due regard to the brand requirements and specifications. - Not all bars in the same outlet may need a gas pump. - Maximum number of dispense points per pump is 3.

-Note maximum number of secondary regulators is 15 off one primary ring main
+(Note: Maximum number of secondary regulators is 15 off one primary ring main).